Near Resonant Approximation of the Rotating Stratified Boussinesq system on a 3-Torus

 is expressed in spherical coordinates $\left(\lambda_k, \theta_k, \phi_k \right) \in [\frac 1 2, 1] \times [0, \pi] \times [0, 2\pi]$, with a rescaled radial component $\lambda_k$, similarly to the proof of Lemma \ref{mixedvolumel}, but with $M=|n|$.
 In particular, $\lambda_k:=\frac{|k|}{|n|}$, thus

 First, a change of variable from the azimuthal angle to $c_m$ is performed.
 We define the set

 An initial estimate

 can be then obtained, after examining the constraints on the magnitude of the wavevectors.
-In that context, the expression $\mq^* |c_m|$, which depends on all three variables $(\lambda_k, \phi_k,\theta_k)$, is a result of the non-zero Jacobian after our change of variable, due to the behaviour of the azimuthal angle already observed in the proof of Lemma \ref{areaL}.
+In that context, the expression $\mq^* |c_m|$, which depends on all three variables $(\lambda_k, \phi_k,\theta_k)$, is a result of the non-zero Jacobian after our change of variable.
 Then, we define

 so that it suffices to estimate an expression of the form

 due to the Fubini-Tonelli theorem.
 The behaviour of $\mQ$ can be further quantified using the theory of elliptic integrals.
 In particular, we recall \cite[Lemma 5.4]{BCZNS}. \begin{lemma} Let $c_m,c_k,c_n \in (-1,1)\setminus\{0\}$ be pairwise distinct.
 Moreover, let $\varsigma_i$, $i=1,\ldots,4$, denote the elements of the set $\{1,|c_k|,|c_m|,|c_n|\}$ arranged in decreasing order.
 Then the following statement holds true: